rlane/Oort-legacy/README.md

 #### Energy

 Every ship has an energy supply with a certain recharge rate and a limited capacity.
-Energy is used to fire guns and spawn ships.
+Energy is used to fire guns, spawn ships, and thrust.
 If a ship attempts an action without having the required energy it is ignored.
 The ship classes vary in their energy characteristics; for example, motherships have a large energy supply that regenerates quickly while missiles have a small energy supply that does not regenerate at all.

 #### Thrust

-The thrust() function takes an angle and acceleration.
-The maximum value of the acceleration depends on the ship class.
-The engine will accelerate the ship using these values until the next time thrust() is called.
+Each ship has three sets of thrusters: main, lateral, and angular.
+The main thrusters operate parallel to the ship's heading while the lateral thrusters are perpendicular.
+The maximum accelerations for each thruster are defined by the ship's class.
+The engines will continue applying the given acceleration until it is changed by a call to a thrust function or the ship's energy runs out.

 #### Spawning